 A significant number of the migraine sufferers we meet can trace the onset of their migraines back to around the time of an injury or to a stressy job that wasn’t great for their neck and shoulders.

-Tension and inflammation in the muscles, joints and soft tissues of the neck and jaw can create a great deal of pain, anyone who has some experience of injury in this area will vouch for that.
-The key point to understand about migraines is that they can a be generated by ‘referred pain’.
+Tension and inflammation in the muscles, joints, and soft tissues of the neck and jaw can create a great deal of pain, anyone who has some experience of injury in this area will vouch for that.
+The key point to understand about migraines is that they can be generated by ‘referred pain’.

-A better known example of ‘referred pain’ is sciatica or sciatic pain.
+A better-known example of ‘referred pain’ is sciatica or sciatic pain.
 Most people know that sciatic pain is felt in the back of the leg but usually is actually coming from a problem deep inside the lower spine or pelvis.

-A deeper understanding of migraines arises when we learn that many of them come from problems with inflammation and muscle spasm deep inside the neck and jaw.
+A deeper understanding of migraines arises when we learn that many of them come from problems with inflammation and muscle spasms deep inside the neck and jaw.
 Many people have a powerful and practical demonstration of this when they come to our clinic for migraine treatment; when we press on ‘trigger points’ in their neck muscles that instantly bring on their migraine.

 Releasing the underlying muscle, joint and soft tissue problems that are involved with many migraine cases is a process.
 The key ingredient in that process is working with practitioners who you trust.
 Sometimes you will need more than one clinician or team of clinicians to help you with the various treatment aspects required to more successfully manage migraines.